Corruption in the United Arab Emirates: International rankings

 In 2012, the World Bank Governance Indicators, ranked the UAE 35th and 36th out of 215 economies in terms of government effectiveness and culture of corruption, respectively.

-In Transparency International's 2024 Corruption Perceptions Index, the UAE scored 68 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, the UAE ranked 23rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The UAE had the best score in the region, 68, and the worst score was 12.
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+In Transparency International's 2025 Corruption Perceptions Index, the UAE scored 69 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, the UAE ranked 21st among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the UAE's score of 69 was the best score among Middle Eastern and North African countries, (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) the average score was 39 and the worst score was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181 in a two-way tie).